 But technology alone is not the silver bullet.
 Financial institutions need to evolve from rules-based methodologies to a risk-based approach and surveillance functions need to take their audit colleagues and regulators on that journey.

 Institutions need to communicate better internally, especially between the front office and compliance.
-They are also starting to acknowledge that they need to collaborate with each other in terms of sharing experiences and best practice.
+They are also starting to acknowledge that they need to collaborate with each other in terms of sharing experiences and best practices.

 “The firm is making a significant commitment to surveillance.
 This isn’t just about meeting the needs of regulators, it’s because it’s good business.
 What we’re doing is consistent with the rest of the industry, and it’s expensive but I expect the investment pipeline to continue for many years to come.”